 Obviously, all of this is hard to predict.
 It's like asking the inventors of the steam engine to guess how long it takes for a modern car factory to produce its own weight in cars, and also to guess how long it would take until such a factory first exists.
-But economic growth rates have accelerated by multiple orders of magnitude over the course of human history, and it seems plausible to us that after superintelligence they will accelerate by orders of magnitude more.
-Our story depicts economic growth accelerating by about 1.5 orders of magnitude over the course of a few years.
+But economic growth rates have accelerated by multiple orders of magnitude over the course of human history, and it seems plausible to us that after superintelligence they will accelerate by orders of magnitude over the course of magnitude over the course of magnitude over the course of a few years.[‡]